If I explain like I have been doing, is this something that you find beneficial? I ask because there are many different ways the Dharma can be taught.

 No, just thinking.

-Dr. Berzin: Well this is an action of speech, but I’ll ask Rinpoche in terms of saying it aloud.
+Dr. Berzin: Well thinking something is not an action of speech, but I’ll ask Rinpoche whether idle chatter needs to be out loud.

 Serkong Rinpoche: First of all, it has to be expressed aloud for it to be idle chatter; mental idle chatter is something else.
 What is being discussed here is an actual verbal act and, in terms of that, it has to be something completely meaningless and stupid.
 If you are meditating and you are hungry and you say out loud, “I’m hungry.
 What should I make myself for lunch?”
 That’s not idle chatter because it has some meaning to it.
 But saying something that is completely stupid and meaningless, something that has no purpose, would be.